Hacking the Code#

 The plugin loading process can be summarized by the following steps:

-1. The ‘PLUGINS’ section of the configuration file is iterated over.
+The ‘PLUGINS’ section of the configuration file is iterated over.
 Keys defined are the names of the plugins that should be loaded later, values can be arbitrary additional information.

-2. After setting up the main application, the defined plugins are loaded by the load() function.
-During loading the init function of the plugin is called.
+After setting up the main application, the defined plugins are loaded by the

-3. Before the application is quit, the cleanup function of all loaded plugins is called.
+function of all loaded plugins is called.

-vimiv.plugins.get_plugins() Dict[str, str]#
+- vimiv.plugins.get_plugins() Dict[str, str] #

 Retrieve dictionary containing active plugin names and additional information.